anmpahwa/CE5540/resources/README-ITUS-PD.md

     - 3: both in-store and online shopping

 #### Note
-1. All missing data is represented by 9999.
+All missing data is represented by 9999.
-2. Definition data mismatch for stratum and sub stratum code; refer to Indian Time Use Survery for more details.
-2. The first 11 columns identify the surveyed household, the next 11 columns inform the survey metadata, the next 15 columns detail informant's response, and the last column assigns a weight to this household.

 ---